RaulDiodiu/rap-handson-travel-docs/part6/6bSHORT.md

 >**Remark** Via a quick fix, you can generate the method declaration in the behavior pool directly from the behavior definition editor.

 >**Important** Make sure you add the validation also to the `Prepare` framework action in the root behavior definition.
 This is necessary in draft scenarios to also run validations on draft entities and not only for final checks during activation.
-Please add the following statement to the travel root behavior definition - directly between the just created determination and the field mapping for /dmo/a_travel_d:
+Please add the following statement to the travel root behavior definition - directly between the just created determination and the field mapping for ZRAPH_##_Travel:
 `draft determine action Prepare {`
   `validation validateCustomer;`
 `}`